aurelia/aurelia/docs/user-docs/README.md

 * **Contributing** - These articles include our basic contribution guide and code of conduct, along with a version of this doc and a subset of our engineering notes, designed to help people start contributing quickly and with confidence.
 * **FAQ** - The FAQ has various articles that address common questions and provides more information around the project itself.

 Each of these sections is represented in the ToC as a bold section delimiter.
-Articles and Packages are listed below each section.
-When an article is clicked on, it expands inline to show its level-2 headings.
+Articles and Packages are listed after each section, not nested.
+When an article is clicked on, it expands inline to show its level-2 headings, nested under the article name.
 API reference does not expand inline.
 Instead, it has an in-page sub-ToC for navigating classes, methods, etc.

 ### WIP vNext ToC